 Pope Saint John Paul II, Fides et Ratio, Paragraphs 61, 78

 Theology majors must be able to read ecclesiastical Latin.
-Proficiency in Latin can be acquired through fulfillment of the College’s language requirement, that is, by completing LATN 202 or higher.
-The requirements for a theology major are completion of the required basic (101-202 core) courses plus thirty (30) hours of advanced work.
-These thirty hours required for the major must include the following THEO courses:
+Proficiency in Latin can be acquired through fulfillment of the College’s language requirement (LATN 202 or higher).
+The major consists of at least thirty hours, which must include the following THEO courses:

-- 301 Moral Theology and 302 Apologetics, required of all Christendom students
+- 301 Moral Theology and 302 New Evangelization and Apologetics, required of all Christendom students

-- two courses that focus specifically on the central mysteries of the Faith, the Trinitarian God and the mystery of the Word made flesh, Jesus Christ, namely 308 De Deo Trino, and 312 De Verbo Incarnato
+308 De Deo Trino and 312 De Verbo Incarnato, the two courses that focus specifically on the central mysteries of the Faith, the Trinitarian God, and the mystery of the Word made flesh, Jesus Christ.

-- Three THEO electives numbered 300 or higher
+- Five THEO electives numbered 300 or higher

 - THEO 512 Senior Thesis